Co-Director, Center for Patient Partnerships; Clinical Professor

 Ms. Davis is also the Assoc.
 Director for LIFT Wisconsin, a collaborative initiative to increase economic prosperity in Dane County by streamlining access to justice through technology and reforming court systems and public policies.
 Read her latest article on this project: LIFT as “The Fourth Moment” in Wisconsin Clinical Legal Education for Social Justice, Wisconsin Law Review, 2021 Wis.
 L. Rev. 417 (2021).

-Areas of interest include systems thinking and systems transformation - specific to health and judicial systems;, engaging key stakeholders in these changes processes; and medical and legal curriculum innovations.
+Areas of interest include systems thinking and systems transformation - specific to health and civil justice systems; engaging key stakeholders in these changes processes; and medical and legal curriculum innovations.
 Ms. Davis was a Robert Wood Johnson Foundation Faculty Fellow in the Future of Public Health Law Program (2014-15).

 The Center for Patient Partnerships, an interdisciplinary center of the Schools of Law, Medicine and Public Health, Extension, Nursing and Pharmacy, is a medical-legal partnership which offers experiential patient advocacy education to students from those disciplines and others.
 The curriculum focuses on health advocacy, patient-centered care, and health systems change, offering a 12-credit certificate in Health Advocacy.
 The Center also infuses patients' voices into health systems reform, offering a critical link to health consumers' experiences.
 Learn more at www.patientpartnerships.wisc.edu